Yoruba people: Islam

-The Mosque served the spiritual needs of Muslims living in Ọyọ.
+The mosque served the spiritual needs of Muslims living in Ọyọ.
 Progressively, Islam started to gain a foothold in Yorubaland, and Muslims started building mosques.
 Iwo led, its first mosque built in 1655, followed by Iseyin in 1760, Eko/Lagos in 1774, Shaki in 1790, and Osogbo in 1889.
 In time, Islam spread to other towns like Oyo (the first Oyo convert was Solagberu), Ibadan, Abẹokuta, Ijebu Ode, Ikirun, and Ede.
 All of these cities already had sizable Muslim communities before the 19th century Sokoto jihad.

 Traditional art and architecture

 Medieval Yoruba settlements were surrounded with massive mud walls.
 Yoruba buildings had similar plans to the Ashanti shrines, but with verandahs around the court.
 The wall materials comprised puddled mud and palm oil while roofing materials ranged from thatches to corrugated iron sheets.
 A famous Yoruba fortification, the Sungbo's Eredo, was the second largest wall edifice in Africa.
 The structure was built in the 9th, 10th and 11th centuries in honour of a traditional aristocrat, the Oloye Bilikisu Sungbo.
 It was made up of sprawling mud walls and the valleys that surrounded the town of Ijebu-Ode in Ogun State.
 Sungbo's Eredo is the largest pre-colonial monument in Africa, larger than the Great Pyramid or Great Zimbabwe.

 The Yorubas worked with a wide array of materials in their art including; bronze, leather, terracotta, ivory, textiles, copper, stone, carved wood, brass, ceramics and glass.
 A unique feature of Yoruba art is its striking realism that, unlike most African art, chose to create human sculptures in vividly realistic and life sized forms.
 The art history of the nearby Benin empire shows that there was a cross–fertilization of ideas between the neighboring Yoruba and Edo.
 The Benin court's brass casters learned their art from an Ife master named Iguegha, who had been sent from Ife around 1400 at the request of Benin's oba Oguola.
 Indeed, the earliest dated cast-brass memorial heads from Benin replicate the refined naturalism of the earlier Yoruba sculptures from Ife.

 A lot of Yoruba artwork, including staffs, court dress, and beadwork for crowns, are associated with palaces and the royal courts.
 The courts also commissioned numerous architectural objects such as veranda posts, gates, and doors that are embellished with carvings.
 Yoruba palaces are usually built with thicker walls, are dedicated to the gods and play significant spiritual roles.
 Yoruba art is also manifested in shrines and masking traditions.
 The shrines dedicated to the said gods are adorned with carvings and house an array of altar figures and other ritual paraphernalia.
 Masking traditions vary by region, and diverse mask types are used in various festivals and celebrations.
-Aspects of Yoruba traditional architecture has also found its way into the New World in the form of shotgun houses.
+Aspects of Yoruba traditional architecture have also found their way into the New World in the form of shotgun houses.
 Today, however, Yoruba traditional architecture has been greatly influenced by modern trends.